Location: Surrey, Birtley

 Where is it?
 Surrey.
 The 23-mile Wey & Arun Canal – comprising the combined Arun Navigation and the Wey & Arun Junction Canal – was once the national inland waterway network’s only connection to the English Channel.
 The canal route runs from the Godalming Navigation of the River Wey at Shalford, near Guildford in Surrey, to the River Arun at Pallingham, near Pulborough in West Sussex.

 What is the work for the camps?
-Over the three weeks this years volunteers will start the constructing on a new lift bridge over the canal creating the foundations and starting the building of the abutments, as well as undertaking some towapth improvment works.
+Over the three weeks this years volunteers will start the constructing of the second new lift bridge over the canal creating the foundations and starting the construction.
 Both projects will provide construction opportunities for volunteers.